-- 1. All TEAM FEES must be paid by the first game of every session.
+- 1. All TEAM FEES must be paid by the first game of every session (second game for adult teams).
 Teams not paid in full at or before their first game may be suspended and forced to forfeit all remaining games.
 All fees collected by Soccer City to that point WILL NOT be refunded.
-Soccer City may impose a \$25 late fee per game in leui of suspension. - 2.
+Soccer City may impose a \$25 late fee per game in leui of suspension.
+Coaches are held responsible for the collection and payment of all league fees, referees fees, and no show fees. - 2.
 HOME TEAM (First team listed on schedule) is responsible for:a.
 The GAME BALLb.
 JERSEY CHANGE in case of color conflictc.
 Sitting at the proper players' bench - 3.
 FOR YOUR SAFETY: Only COACHES and ROSTERED PLAYERS will be permitted at the players' benches.
 All other will be considered spectators and must remain in the designated viewing areas. - 4.
-All YOUTH TEAMS (under 18) must have a responsible adult at the players' bench at all times.
-High School Teams must have a non-playing responsible adult over 21 at the player's bench at all times.
+All YOUTH TEAMS (under 18) must always have a responsible adult at the players' bench.
+High School Teams must always have a non-playing responsible adult over 21 at their players' bench. - 5.
+It is the responsibility of all coaches and team managers to assist the referee and any Soccer City staff in the enforcement of our rules so that we can provide a safe and enjoyable experience for our players and teams.
+This includes but is not limited to: providing the names of players who receive red cards, discussing concerns with referees or Soccer City officials after serious fouls have been committed, and the communication of any longer term punishments or suspensions to players where appropriate.
+Failure to do so can result in the suspension of the coach or manager.